It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

 The Center for Birds of Prey also livestreams from their Facebook page, so families that want to keep tabs on what’s happening with the birds after their visit may want to tune in for more educational opportunities.

-Adult tickets are $22 and up to 75 people can sign up for a virtually guided tour to watch these apex predators in action.
+Up to 75 people can sign up for a virtually guided tour to watch these apex predators in action.
 Tours are available Thursday, Friday, and Saturday beginning at 10:30 a.m

 Address: 4719 Hwy 17 N., Awendaw, SC 29429